Key Takeaways

 We're biased here (this is a FarEye blog), so we'll let the data do the work.

-FarEye is an AI-native logistics execution platform covering first, mid, and last mile across all transport modes.
-Ranked #1 in Last Mile Delivery on G2's 2026 Best Software Awards with a 4.8/5 rating.
+FarEye is an AI-native last-mile delivery execution platform covering first, mid, and last mile across all transport modes.
+Ranked #1 in Last Mile Delivery on G2's 2026 Best Software Awards with a 4.8/5 rating across 249 verified reviews.
 The platform integrates with 1,500+ carriers globally and serves 200+ customers across 30+ countries.
+Named customers include HelloFresh, Gordon Food Service, Posti, Tata Steel, BlueDart, Pos Malaysia, and Amway.

 Here's the thing Locus's own FarEye pricing guide doesn't mention: FarEye is #1 on G2 in Last Mile Delivery (the category that matters most for enterprise logistics execution), while Locus is #1 in Route Planning (a narrower category focused on one capability).
 Both are real but they describe very different scopes.